-- If you do not pay premiums on time or you fail to comply with the policy terms and conditions we reserve the right to cease the policy and not pay any new claims. - We will cease the policy if it fails to meet the HM Revenue & Customs (HMRC) regulations applicable to an Excepted group life policy. - We may cease this policy if we cease to insure the benefits under any other policies that the policy is linked to. - Any delay in providing the information we require may result in members not being fully covered.

-- If you do not fairly present the risk (e.g. the information we have requested is not provided, is incomplete or is inaccurate) then we have the right to adjust the premiums we charge for the cover and/or the terms and conditions. - There are maximum limits for claims arising from a single event.
+- If you do not pay premiums on time, provide data when requested or you fail to comply with any of the policy terms and conditions we reserve the right to cease the policy and not pay any new claims. - We will cease the policy if it fails to meet the HM Revenue & Customs (HMRC) regulations applicable to an excepted group life policy. - We may cease this policy if we cease to insure the benefits under any other policies that this policy is linked to. - Any delay in providing the information we require may result in members not being fully covered. - If you do not fairly present the risk (e.g. the information we have requested is not provided, is incomplete or is inaccurate) then we have the right to adjust the premiums we charge for the cover and/or the terms and conditions or cease the policy see Section 9.5 'What happens if you do not make a fair presentation of the risk'. - There are maximum limits for claims arising from a single event.
 If the benefits insured are insufficient to cover the benefit promised on the death of a member, the responsibility for any shortfall lies with you. - The premiums may be reviewed and varied, even within a rate guarantee period, in the circumstances described in the next section 'How does the policy work?'